OL 304 Vegetable Garden

 Week 2.
 Pests: How to Manage Them Organically.

 Week 5.
 Special Challenges Like Depleted Soil or a Water Shortage.

 Week 6.
 Planting Seeds in Seed Trays for Raising Seedlings.

 What Participants Say: “This course inspired me to set up my own home garden where I could experiment before transferring the knowledge to the community.

 I have been able to test different brands of seeds, try sack gardens, and research methods of rain water harvesting.”
 Ivy D’Costa, Tanzania.

 Reduce hunger & malnutrition.
 Learn to teach at-risk families in your community how to care for their new vegetable gardens.

-Online: Audit this course 100% online with a facilitator who will answer simple questions.
+Online: Audit this course 100% online.
 You will have complete access to exactly the same downloadable course resources and lessons as in the live teacher program have—for 6 weeks.

 Job Ready Skills: Learn more about this project-based, active learning program in this in-depth description and detailed syllabus.